ERAXIS- anidulafungin injection, powder, lyophilized, for solution

 Dosage adjustments are not required based on HIV status, irrespective of concomitant anti-retroviral therapy.

-Dosage adjustments are not required on the basis of mild, moderate or severe hepatic insufficiency.
 Anidulafungin is not hepatically metabolized.
 Anidulafungin pharmacokinetics were examined in subjects with Child-Pugh class A, B or C hepatic insufficiency.
 Anidulafungin concentrations were not increased in subjects with any degree of hepatic insufficiency.
-Though a slight decrease in AUC was observed in patients with Child-Pugh C hepatic insufficiency, it was within the range of population estimates noted for healthy subjects.
+Though a slight decrease in AUC was observed in patients with Child-Pugh C hepatic insufficiency, it was within the range of population estimates noted for healthy subjects [see Use in Specific Populations (8.6)].

-Dosage adjustments are not required for patients with any degree of renal insufficiency including those on hemodialysis.
 Anidulafungin has negligible renal clearance.
 In a clinical study of subjects with mild, moderate, severe or end stage (dialysis-dependent) renal insufficiency, anidulafungin pharmacokinetics were similar to those observed in subjects with normal renal function.
-Anidulafungin is not dialyzable and may be administered without regard to the timing of hemodialysis.
+Anidulafungin is not dialyzable and may be administered without regard to the timing of hemodialysis [see Use in Specific Populations (8.7)].

 The pharmacokinetics of anidulafungin after daily doses were investigated in immunocompromised pediatric (2 through 11 years) and adolescent (12 through 17 years) patients with neutropenia.
 The steady state was achieved on the first day after administration of the loading dose (twice the maintenance dose), and the Cmax and AUCss increased in a dose-proportional manner.
 Concentrations and exposures following administration of maintenance doses of 0.75 and 1.5 mg/kg/day in this population were similar to those observed in adults following maintenance doses of 50 and 100 mg/day, respectively (as shown in Table 6).